danielburger1337/oauth2-dpop-php/docs/client.md

 ### Authorization Server

-When making a request to the authorizations server `authorization_endpoint` endpoint, you only need to provide the `htm` and the `htu`.
+When making a request to the authorizations server `token_endpoint` endpoint, you only need to provide the `htm` and the `htu`.

 ```php
 use danielburger1337\OAuth2\DPoP\DPoPProofFactory;